prittt/ArduinoBuzzerPlayer/README.md

 # Arduino Buzzer Player

 Arduino Buzzer Player (APlayer) is a simple as useful Arduino library to play 'music' with buzzer.
+The library helps you to manage stop buttons and 'background' control functions <i>i.e.</i> simple functions which can be executed when the song is played.
 The songs/melodies currently included are:
 <ul>
   <li>The main theme of Star Wars's imperial march;</li>
   <li>Super Marios' Overworld and Underworld themes; </li>